Guide to Summer Gardening Success Through the Heat + Free Ebook!

 Keep the Pests Away

-Also, our accompanying garden bug spray video has more information, too, including an update on how it worked against cucumber beetles:
+You can find even more info on the accompanying garden bug spray video including an update on how it worked against cucumber beetles!

 2. Scare the birds aways from berries with these Dollar Store finds.
 They aren’t foolproof, but really did work so we could harvest most of our berries without building netted structures or dealing with annoying netting.